SOBR Safe (OTCMKTS:SOBR) vs. Magnum Opus Acquisition (NYSE:OPA) Critical Contrast

-SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, earnings, valuation, profitability, dividends, institutional ownership and analyst recommendations.
+SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the superior business?
+We will compare the two businesses based on the strength of their earnings, valuation, analyst recommendations, profitability, dividends, institutional ownership and risk.

-This table compares SOBR Safe and Magnum Opus Acquisition’s gross revenue, earnings per share (EPS) and valuation.
+This table compares SOBR Safe and Magnum Opus Acquisition’s gross revenue, earnings per share and valuation.

 |Gross Revenue